anniesbooth/anniesbooth.github.io/_pages/about.md

 News and Highlights
 ------

+* New [paper](https://arxiv.org/pdf/2512.23581) on profile Bayesian optimization now on arXiv
 * New [paper](https://arxiv.org/pdf/2512.18066) on deep Gaussian processes with gradients now on arXiv
 * New [paper](https://arxiv.org/pdf/2512.13530) on identifying joint contours of multiple computer experiments now on arXiv
 * I recently attended the [Fall Technical Conference](https://falltechnicalconference.org/) in Houston, TX to present my work on "Deep Gaussian Processes for Failure Probability Estimation in Complex Systems"